dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ---

-# A Simple Introduction to Reverse Engineering
+# A Simple Introduction to Reversing: CTRL+Z won't work in the real world]
 If you are reading this part of the crash course, you are most ready to start reversing!
 Let me show you how I first started learning reverse engineering!
 However, every reverse engineer has their own reason to reverse!

 Here is a list of reasons people reverse engineer from least sketchy to most sketchy: